hodgef/react-simple-keyboard/README.md

 ### How to syncronize multiple instances of simple-keyboard

 You can run multiple instances of simple-keyboard.
 To keep their internal inputs in sync, set the *[syncInstanceInputs](#syncinstanceinputs)* option to `true`.
 If you want to send a command to all your simple-keyboard instances at once, you can use the *[dispatch](#dispatch)* method.

-### Why is the caps lock button working like shift button?
+### Why is the caps lock button working like shift button

 For the sake of simplicity, caps lock and shift do the same action in the main demos.
 If you'd like to show a different layout when you press caps lock, check out the following demo: